Student Leadership Principles

 Every Next GEN ministry must consider the discipleship and development of young people.

 We know how important adult leaders are.
 But too often we have failed to build a peer leadership team.
+A peer leadership team is a great way to do discipleship and to share the load of the ministry.

 Here are some practical principles to help you begin to build and effectively lead a student ministry team: